 - Entrapment in snow, mud, water, or sand within 100 feet of the roadway

-Specialized coverage is just that, specialized.
-Nothing is wrong with getting insurance for just the RV and opting out of all the extras.
+Specialized coverage is just that—specialized.
+There is nothing wrong with getting insurance for just the RV and opting out of all the extras.
 What's important is that you understand what's covered and what isn't, and plan accordingly.
-Make what you want clear to your agent when purchasing the policy so you are not paying extra for all the bells and whistles, although as mentioned above several are automatically included at no additional charge.
+Make what you want clear to your agent when purchasing the policy so you only pay for what you need.

 RVs are a popular form of vacation for many Americans.
-It is a great escape from city and suburban life.
-Enjoy your vacation time without worrying about a potential loss.
+They offer a great escape from city and suburban life.
+Make sure you can enjoy your vacation time without worrying about a potential loss.
 Know whether you need RV insurance, and what coverage to purchase if you do.